UWrc/UWrc.github.io/docs/storage/gscratch.md

 ## Scrubbed

-- Free to use but files auto-deleted past 21 days.
+- Free to use but files auto-deleted beyond 21 days.
-- Slower than `gscratch`.
+- Slower than `gscratch` lab directories.
 - No snapshots.

 If you need space but only temporarily (i.e., less than 3 weeks) then you can make use of the scrubbed folder.
 The scrubbed folder lives at `/gscratch/scrubbed/` and anything underneath this folder is a free-for-all space.
 You can create a folder for yourself and do whatever you need subject to system constraints but note there is a purge policy where any file not accessed for 21 days (i.e., 3 weeks) is automatically deleted.
 This is to provide a useful (and free) flex capacity for any research group that needs it and can work within these policy restraints.
 However, we encourage users who need a more persistent storage location to purchase `gscratch`.